Stephenabcba/mern/react/notes.md

     ```
   - Props will be tranlated into:
     ```js
-    // this is automatically created by React, this is just a visualization let props = {
+    // this object is automatically created by React, this is just a visualization let props = {
         prop1: propValue1,
         prop2: propValue2,